Happy Mother's Day from Tom Steyer

 For this, it appears, former friends are shunning him.
 Friends don’t let friends speak in favor of the civil liberties of a hated Republican.

-In the same vein, comes a Mother’s Day ad (see below) produced by leftist billionaire Tom Steyer.
-The ad is based on a theme sometimes used in public service ads regarding youth drug addition — a mother points out early warning signs (stealing, the wrong friends, etc.) and advises parents to talk to their child about narcotics before it’s too late.
+In the same vein comes a Mother’s Day ad (see below) produced by leftist billionaire Tom Steyer.
+The ad is based on a theme sometimes used in public service ads regarding youth drug addiction — a mother points out early warning signs (stealing, the wrong friends, etc.) and advises parents to talk to their child about narcotics before it’s too late.

 In Steyer’s ad, though, the Republican Party is substituted for drugs.
 The ad concludes: